jundalisay/spblist/content/en/research/mohammad/quran/sura-017a.md

 38. The evil of all these is disliked by your Lord.

 39. That is some of the wisdom your Lord has revealed to you.
-Do not set up with Allah an- other god, or else you will be thrown in Hell, rebuked and banished.
+Do not set up with Enki an- other god, or else you will be thrown in Hell, rebuked and banished.

 40. Has your Lord favored you with sons, while choosing for Himself daughters from